Joint M.A. with Women's, Gender, and Sexuality Studies

 Five additional courses in the English department selected from 100-level courses and graduate seminars (200-level courses), at least three of which must be at the 200 level and one of which must be listed as an elective with the women's & gender studies program.
 ENG 200a (Approaches to Literary and Cultural Studies) is optional but recommended.
 (ENG 352a/b cannot be counted towards the 200-level requirement.)
 Normally, only one of these courses may be a Directed Reading course.

 A reading knowledge of a language other than English with evident relevance to intended field of student or to professional commitments must be demonstrated by passing a written translation examination.
 The completion of the language requirement at another university does not exempt the student from the Brandeis requirement.
-Terminal MA candidates who are native speakers of a language other than English are exempt from the requirement.
+MA candidates who are native speakers of a language other than English are exempt from the requirement.

 Joint MA Paper Requirement